Evergy: History of Kansas City Power & Light

 Kansas City Power and Light Company was an electric utility serving the Kansas City metropolitan area.
 It was a wholly owned subsidiary, and biggest component, of Great Plains Energy.

 In November 1881, Joseph S. Chick obtained the exclusive rights to use the Thompson-Houston arc lighting system in the counties of Jackson, Missouri, and Wyandotte, Kansas, for $4,000.
 In December, the initial franchise to establish an electric works in the City of Kansas, Missouri, was granted to Lysander R. Moore and later assigned to Kawsmouth Electric Light Company.
 Construction was begun in February 1882 on a power plant on a tract of land at the southeast corner of 8th and Santa Fe Streets in the West Bottoms.
 Kawsmouth Electric Light Company built quickly and, on Saturday night, May 13, 1882, brought electric illumination to the first 13 customers on the west side of Main Street in the downtown district.
 In 1885, the company reincorporated as Kansas City Electric Light Company.

 Weeks spun off the Edison Electric Light & Power Company to meet residential demand.
 An electric war ensued when in 1883 J. Ogden Armour, heir to the Armour Packing Company, purchased the company on May 14, 1900, to power the Metropolitan Street Railway Company and Kansas City Electric Light Company.
 Under Armour, the company bought competitors and built a new power plant in 1903, providing steam heat to downtown businesses.
 The company focused on the trolley company and in 1911 it went into receivership.
-In October 1917, the company spun off the trolley business (which still controlled some power plants) and emerged from bankruptcy as Kansas City Light & Power Company.
-In 1917, the company began construction on the Northeast Power station.
+In October 1917, the company spun off the trolley business (which still controlled some power plants) and emerged from bankruptcy as Kansas City Light & Power Company with Edison Pioneer, Joseph F. Porter, as President.
+Porter found the weakened company's most urgent needs were for more energy and more efficient plants.
+Thus, the company began construction on the Northeast Power station, the company's first modern generating complex.